 “I was a zone pusher.”

 Gardeners often want what they can’t have—but your USDA hardiness zone ultimately has the final say about what can overwinter in your landscape.
 Garden blogger Erin Schanen, aka The Impatient Gardener, can attest to that!
 She’s a self-admitted zone pusher.
-Her zone 5b Wisconsin garden and proximity to Lake Michigan mean only the strong survive, but that hasn’t stopped her from trying to coax plants from warmer zones, like several Japanese maples recommended for zone 6 and higher as well as some of the newer zone 6 agastaches.
+Her zone 5b Wisconsin garden and proximity to Lake Michigan mean only the strong survive, but that hasn’t stopped her from trying to coax plants from warmer zones, like several Japanese maples recommended for zone 6 and higher as well as some of the newer zone 6 Agastache.
 “I always end up having to baby them more than I would like and they ultimately succumb to our harsh winters,” she says.
-“I’m not sure if this is a mistake so much as an experiment, but you would think I’d learn after awhile!”
+“I’m not sure if this is a mistake so much as an experiment, but you would think I’d learn after a while!”

 “I nurtured some mysterious seeds.”

 Schanen saved and sowed dozens of seeds from a Dalmation Peach foxglove plant she grew in her garden.
 For months she coddled and cared for them, only to discover they were F1 hybrids, which means the seeds won’t produce plants that look like the plant from which they were harvested.
 At the time, she didn’t realize the plant she’d harvested the seed from would never produce plants that looked like the parent plant.
-While seed packets will identify seeds as F1 hybrid, many vegetable plants available at garden centers are F1 hybrids and therefore incapable of producing what’s called “true seed.”
-So if you were to harvest seeds from these plants, like Schanen did, you’d get a plant that is a cross between two varieties that will look quite different from the plant growing in your garden.
+While seed packets will identify seeds as an F1 hybrid, many vegetable plants available at garden centers are F1 hybrids and therefore incapable of producing what’s called “true seed.”
+So if you were to harvest seeds from these plants, as Schanen did, you’d get a plant that is a cross between two varieties that will look quite different from the plant growing in your garden.
 Seed packets or plants labeled as heirloom come true and their seed may be collected year to year, producing fruit with the same characteristics as in past growing seasons.
 Since foxgloves are biennial plants and don’t bloom the first year, it’ll be another year before she knows what she planted.

 “I focused too much on flowers.”